jillesvangurp/www.jillesvangurp.com/_posts/2006-06-04-google-analytics.md

 Now as for traffic.
 The statistics are much better than what I used to get from nedstat before they renamed themselves to webstat4u and became greedy bastards.
 I'm doing pretty well.
 I managed to get a few hundred of visitors on my blog over the weekend.
 Apparently people are interested in my ubuntu post a few days ago and also my itunes post a few months back remains popular.

-<strong>Update. </strong>The problem indeed fixed itself.
+**Update. **The problem indeed fixed itself.
 Though still unconfirmed it is gathering data anyway for my mainsite.